Pecas-Dev/RocketBoost/README.md

 This is a simple game made in Unity3D about a Rocket, it portrays my progress as a GameDev.
 Uploaded to GitHub Pages.

 This project is my own modeified version with added features of the game project/idea made by [GameDev.tv](https://www.gamedev.tv/).
-I added new features such as:

--

 -**NOTE**:

+- Spacebar to use thrusters.
+- A and D Keys || Left and Down Arrow Keys to control rotation.
 ‏‏‎ ‎